 Though I was scheduled to stay only one week, early the next morning I arranged to rent the apartment for an additional week.
 It rained the next three days so I took advantage of the inclement weather to write, write, write.
 By the time the sun broke through, I was feeling caught up and could better enjoy my time in Prague, especially since the neighborhood where I was staying was local in nature, with restaurants and shops that offered much lower prices than those found in Old Town.

 GowithOh, based in Barcelona for the past 16 years, offers more than 2,000 vacation rental apartments in 17 cities across Europe.
-Renting an apartment for a vacation stay is a relatively new concept, but one that I highly recommend.
 Each apartment is owned by an individual, who places it in GowithOh’s rental program when not being used by the owner.
 Just like a hotel room, facilities are cleaned prior to each stay and again upon the guest’s departure, so they are in walk-in condition upon arrival.
 Sheets, linens, towels, and toilet paper are provided, and in many cases the owners of the apartments will also provide items like salt, pepper, and dish washing liquid.
 All apartments are equipped with pots, pans, dishes, cutlery and cooking equipment essential for preparing meals.

 Because GowithOh understands the importance of personally monitoring all of the apartments they offer on a constant basis, they perform regular quality checks to ensure that each property meets their high standards.
 Guests are invited to review and rate their apartment after check-out and these reviews are available to anyone considering a future rental.
 Clients consistently rank GowithOh 9.2 out of a possible 10.
 I gave them a sterling review.
-Prague was interesting, but I can honestly say that my GowithOh apartment was the best part of my visit to the Czech Republic capital.
+Prague was interesting, but I can honestly say that my GowithOh apartment was the best part of my visit to the Czech Republic capital and I will happily use them again.
+GowithOh made my decision about where to stay in Prague a no-brainer.

 I was a guest of GowithOh, during my stay in Prague.
 However, the receipt and acceptance of complimentary items or services will never influence the content, topics, or posts in this blog.
 I write the truth, the whole truth, and nothing but the truth.